 - The Urban and Regional Transformations research group, focusing on spatial inequalities and uneven geographic development using both discursive and spatial approaches;

-- The Compact Cities research group, focusing on compact cities from different perspectives, such as spatial analysis, systems thinking, actor network theory, complexity theory, social inclusion and regenerative design; The research group is part of the research group DiVisual - Dialogue and visualization for urban transformation belonging to both Urban design and planning division and Architectural theory and methods division.
+- @urbs - Dialogue in urban complexity research group, focusing on compact cities from different perspectives, such as spatial analysis, systems thinking, actor network theory, complexity theory, social inclusion and regenerative design.

 - The Spatial Morphology Group (SMoG), which is engaged in research in the fields of urban morphology, space syntax and design theory, focusing on the city's physical form and spatial structure and its impact on for example human behaviour, local markets and ecosystems.